Last Updated: May 16, 2026

 3. Blue Diamond

-The blue diamond discus is an attractive metallic blue breed first developed in Asia in the early 1990s.
-These oval-shaped fish have been bred to be a solid base color without vertical bars, although their eyes are typically deep red.
-As captive-bred fish, they are often hardier than wild-caught discus.
+The blue diamond discus is a metallic blue breed first developed in Asia in the early 1990s.
+These oval-shaped fish have been bred to be a solid base color without vertical bars, with deep red eyes as contrast.
+As a captive-bred strain developed over generations, they’re more forgiving than wild fish, which makes them a common starting point for serious discus keepers.

 4. Red Turquoise

-• Unique Traits: Light blue color with beautiful red patterns
+- Unique Traits: Light blue body with red markings extending onto fins

 5. Brilliant Turquoise

-The brilliant turquoise discus combines bright turquoise and beautiful green shades with dark red eyes.
-These fish also feature fine reddish markings and may have some darker vertical stripes.
+The brilliant turquoise discus combines bright turquoise and green shades with dark red eyes.
+These fish feature fine reddish markings and may show some faint vertical striping.
+One of the most colorful strains available, and a great choice for a multi-strain display tank.

 6. Tangerine

-The tangerine discus (video source) features a solid pale orange color, with deeper tangerine shades just above and below their anal and dorsal fins.
-This bright discus breed is a truly eye-catching display fish for experienced hobbyists.
+The tangerine discus (video source) features a solid pale orange body with deeper tangerine shades just above and below the anal and dorsal fins.
+A genuinely eye-catching display fish.

 7. Cobalt